Special thanks to all those who participated and/or contributed to the program during the 2016 growing season. See more here: W285

 If historical weather trends are true and our forecast holds, we are staring at one of the last opportunities to use moderate to warm temperatures to coax leaves off and open bolls.
 The long term forecast suggests low temperatures next week will consistently fall below 60F with a few nights forecast to touch the low 50s.
 Furthermore, rain is in the forecast over the weekend/through the beginning of next week.

-Tennessee’s 2016 cotton crop is rapidly maturing and many of our acres will receive the first shot of defoliant in the next week.
+The Mid-South’s cotton crop is rapidly maturing and many of our acres will receive a harvest aid application soon after Hurricane Irma moves through the area.
 There are many factors to consider in determining timing, products and rates.
-In an effort to outline these decisions and provide harvest aid recommendations for the Mid-South, the 2016 Mid-South Cotton Defoliation Guide has just been updated and is now available online.
+In an effort to outline these decisions and provide harvest aid recommendations for the Mid-South, the 2017 Mid-South Cotton Defoliation Guide has just been updated by the MidSouth Cotton Specialists’ Working Group and is now available online.
 To access the guide, click the image above or the included link.
 Please keep in mind that this was compiled as a regional guide and should be used in conjunction with your previous experiences.

 Heat unit accumulation has been the big question over the past week.
 Mild temperatures settled over Tennessee during early August and there is some concern that the crop may not be maturing as quickly as noted in years past.
 While I agree the weather has been quite comfortable, we are currently very close to the 30 year average heat unit accumulation trend noted from 1980-2010.

 The new publication, “W 403: Verticillium Wilt in Tennessee Valley Cotton” provides background on Verticillium wilt, summarizes recent variety trial results, and highlights other practices that can reduce the impact of the disease.
 Continue reading